tomas-fryza/vhdl-course/Labs/07-stopwatch/README.md

 ## Synchronize git

 Your repository must include README file, source code for the stopwatch, testbench code, screenshot of the correct simulation, and source code or schematic of top level implementation.
+Submit your solution **no later** than Friday.